codeturtle00/bird-strike-data-visualization/README.md

 * Data visualizations for our Top-5 questions
 * Deployed app
 * CI & CD implementation
+* Hosting the database and itnegrating it with backend

 **Milestone 3:**
-* Adding backend to interact with Twitter API
+* Backend to interact with Twitter API
 * Live data stream analysis for live tweets
 * Frontend integration with Backend to display live plane crash data